ibtisam14/AI-product-copilot/data/faq.md

 ## How long does the battery last?
 Up to 8 hours with continuous health tracking.

+## Is it available in stock?
+Yes, Smartwatch X is available in stock.

+## What is the price?
+Price: 199.99 USD.

 ---

 # Fitness Band Pro